NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

         * Use the Reset / Default button in UI if it exists
     3. Cycle through the Reflex modes in UI and check that it matches with “Reflex Mode” in the Verification HUD
 5. Running Reflex Tests
-    1. Turn Reflex to On
+    * For titles with DLSS Frame Generation (FG), turn FG to On
-    2. Press `Alt + t` in game to start the test (2 beeps)
+        1. Press `Alt + t` in game to start the test (2 beeps)
-    3. Analyze results after the test is done (3 beeps)
+        2. Analyze results after the test is done (3 beeps)
             * Test should take approximately 5 minutes
-        * Look for "PASSED"
+            * Check for warnings in the ReflexTest.exe output
-    4. Turn Reflex to On + Boost
+    * Turn DLSS FG to Off, Reflex to On
-    5. Press `Alt + t` in game to start the test (2 beeps)
+        1. Press `Alt + t` in game to start the test (2 beeps)
-    6. Analyze results after the test is done (3 beeps)
+        2. Analyze results after the test is done (3 beeps)
             * Test should take approximately 5 minutes
+            * Check for warnings in the ReflexTest.exe output
+    * Turn Reflex to On + Boost
+        1. Press `Alt + t` in game to start the test (2 beeps)
+        2. Analyze results after the test is done (3 beeps)
+            * Test should take approximately 5 minutes
-        * Look for "PASSED"
+            * Check for warnings in the ReflexTest.exe output
     7. Press `Ctrl + c` in the command prompt to exit ReflexTest.exe
 6. Test that markers are always sent even when Reflex is Off
-    1. Run `PrintPCL.exe` in administrator mode command prompt
+    1. Turn Reflex to Off
     2. Look at the Verification HUD to ensure that the markers are still updating
 7. Test the Reflex Flash Indicator
     1. Verify the Reflex Flash Indicator is showing